kahunacohen/real-world-fp/README.md

 upper(exclaim("get out"));
 ```

-That's not as easy to read as Unix pipes, especially when piping together more than two functions.
-It's not immediately clear that there's a transformation of data, so instead we can use a `compose` function that clarifies this.
+But that's not as obvious as Unix pipes, especially when piping together more than two functions.
+It's not immediately clear that there's a transformation of data, so instead we can leverage a `compose` function that makes this clerer.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
-will do. `compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
-Ramda is an fp JavaScript utility library.
-Its `compose` function
+will do.

-returns a new function that is a *composition* of all the passed functions:
+`compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
+Ramda is an fp JavaScript utility library. `compose` returns a new function that is a *composition* of all the passed functions.
+So instead of the above, we can do this:

 ```js
 import { compose } from "ramda";